 You lust and do not have; so you commit murder.
 You are envious and cannot obtain; so you fight and quarrel.
 You do not have because you do not ask.James 4:2(NASB)

-James picks up this human trait of covetousness, which all to often manifests itself in the life of believers, and which occurs when the fleshly desires within each one of us are not kept in check, for the flesh lusts against the spirit, and the spirit lusts against the flesh.
-The old sin nature will continue to manifest itself throughout our earthly life, which is why we are reminded of the importance of keeping self, nailed to the cross, so that we will not fulfil the lusts of the flesh.
+James picks up this human trait of covetousness which all too often can manifest itself in the life of a believer.
+Too often carnal cravings occur when the fleshly desires within each one of us are not kept in check, for the flesh lusts against the spirit and the spirit lusts against the flesh.
+The old sin nature will continue to expose itself throughout our earthly activities and attitudes, which is why we are reminded that we must keep 'self' nailed to the Cross so that we will not fulfil the lusts of the flesh.

-When the covetous self is determined to have its own way, it often translates into hidden manipulations and blatantly evil actions, which can even pour fourth in the form of pious praying.
+When the covetous self is determined to have its own way, it often translates into hidden manipulations and blatantly evil actions which can even pour forth in the form of pious praying.
 But God does not recognise prayer that is birthed in an envious heart nor is He influenced by our petulant pleas to satisfy our own fleshly cravings.

-Loving Father I do want to pray aright and to pray into Your will.
-Keep me I pray from such covetous thoughts that anchor me to this world, which I know have nothing to offer, but rather help me to focus my eyes on You and keep my ears ever open to Your voice, so that I may pray in spirit and truth, in Jesus name I pray, AMEN.
+Loving Father I do want to pray aright and to pray into Your perfect will.
+Keep me, I pray, from such covetous thoughts that anchor me to this world, which I know have nothing to offer, but rather help me to focus my eyes on You and keep my ears ever open to Your voice so that I may pray in spirit and truth and proclaim, "Thy will be done."
+In Jesus' name I pray, AMEN.